Skip to main content

 Huntington, West Virginia · FDIC Cert #27884

-Huntington FSB is an FDIC-insured bank (Certificate #27884) with $560M in total assets and $429M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Huntington, West Virginia, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.41%.
-BankHealthData assigns a composite Health Grade of C (53/100).
+This is the FDIC profile for Huntington FSB, an FDIC-insured bank (Certificate #27884) with $560M in total assets and $429M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Huntington, West Virginia, the bank maintains a Tier 1 capital ratio of 15.97% (Well-Capitalized) and a nonperforming loan ratio of 0.41%.
+BankHealthData assigns a composite Health Grade of A (88/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Huntington FSB (FDIC cert 27884) is a community bank — $560M in total assets, $429M in deposits, serving the Huntington, West Virginia area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 15.97% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is clean: non-performing loan ratio of 0.41% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is very high: 48.9% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Source: FDIC BankFind API — Call Report data.